 The land used for the communities is primarily owned by farmers.
-The concept is based on an initiative started by the local government to provide incentives for Prisian and also Dutch officients in general to establish village communities or to relocate to such communities.
-The idea is for the government to lease said land from the farmers, possibly for a penod of 50 years, and then rent it out to the village communities.
-This system would operate independently from the conventional housing market and would therefore not be regulated by its prices.
-For the farmers, this could create an alternative income to farming, without the labour of cultivating the land.
-In turn, the potential residents of the communities are given the option of a more attordable housing alternative to the traditional house purchase, but still live in their own house.
-Part of the governmental initiative is the provision of baots infrastructure for the areas, including electricity and internet.
-To the benefit of the rural population, the entire region will be socially revitalized, thus increasing tourism in the area.
-In these village communities people of different age and backgrounds can live together close to nature and with commonly shared facilities, which could be a co-working space above the shared bosting house or a common room in the middle of the village.
-The village Itself is being built in a group effort.
-Village residents helping other village residents build their homes not only strengthens the community, 4 also keeps down labour costs.
+The concept is based on an initiative started by the local government to provide incentives for Prissian and also Dulch officens in general to establish village communities or to relocate to such communities.
+The idea is for the government to lease said land from the farmers, possibly for a peniod of 50 years, and then rent is out to the village communities.
+This system would operate independently from the conventional flousing market and would therefore not be regulated by its prices.
+For the farmers, this could create an alternative income to farming, without the labour of cultivating the land, in turn, the potential residents of the communities are given the option of a more affordable housing alternative to the traditional house purchase, but still live in their own house.
+Part of the governmental imitative is the provision of back infrastructure for the series, including electricity and internet.
+To the benefit of the rural population, the entire region will be socially revitables, thus increasing tourism in the area.
+In these village communities people of different age and backgrounds can live together close to nature and with commonly chared facilities, which could be a co-working space above the shared booting house or a common room in the middle of the village.
+The village itself is being built in a group effort.
+Village residents helping other village residents build their homes not only strengthens the community, it also keeps down liabour costs.
 This is possible thanks to an easy-assembly system of modular housing units.
-The light-weight modules are made out of wood and can easily be customized and adjusted to the individual needs of the recidents.
-The overall structure is designed to last and be durable, but should also be easily dismantled and moved if necessary The concept aims to strengthen and reactivate the link between Friesland's rural life and its towns and villages.
-Afforduble housing surrounded by nature just a stone's throw from the city will take pressure off the urban housing market, reactivate the river and water network as main means of transportation for daily commuters and provide a sustainable and attractive alternative to conventional housing in Friesland.
-GROUP 3 CD-WORKING SPACE One feature of the wilage can be a shared studio or office.
-Adding an everyday use activates the public part. of the village.
-BOAT HOUSE DOCKING STATION The docking station is the beginning of the village and the link to the others COMMONS Parts of the village are used commonly, a small scale aguare or even a community house where the villagers can gather and make decision about the future of the village.
-BUILDING HOUSES The buildings in the village are made out of a simple modular system, that can be assembled by the sillagers, making the housing attortable and the building process social KNOWLEDGE CITY An experimental scheme for city developmen
+The light-weight modules are made out of wood and can easily be customized and adjusted to the individual needs of the residents.
+The overall structure is designed to last and be durable, but should also be easily distributed and moved if necessary.
+The concept aims to strengthen and reactivate the link between Friesland's rural life and its towns and villages.
+Affordable housing surrounded by nature just a stone's throw from the city will take pressure off the urban housing market, reactivate the river and water network as main means of transportation for daily commuters and provide a sustainable and attractive alternative to conventional housing in Friedland.